-Ms. Roberta Johnson, Vice Chair of the Advisory Committee, was appointed in 2013 by Senator Tom Harkin to serve a term that expires in September 2016.
+Ms. Roberta Johnson, Chair of the Advisory Committee, was appointed in 2013 by Senator Tom Harkin to serve a term that expires in September 2016.
 Roberta is Director of Student Financial Aid at Iowa State University, the first land-grant institution in the United States.
 She has over thirty years of financial aid experience, starting her career as a Loan Secretary and advancing to positions of Administrative Secretary, Loan Counselor, Loan Coordinator, Assistant Director for Student Loans, Associate Director, and Director.
 She has held the title of director since 2003.
 Her involvement in the Iowa Association of Student Financial Aid Administrators, Midwest Association of Student Financial Aid Administrators, National Association of Student Financial Aid Administrators, and the National Direct Student Loan Coalition includes active participation in committees, leadership roles, and conference presentations.
 Roberta has a BS in Home Economics Education, a BS in Elementary Education, and an MS in Counselor Education all from Iowa State University.

 Advisory Committee on Student Financial Assistance

-This page last modified August 6, 2012 (jc)
+This page last modified October 1, 2015 (jc)